filiBit/must-be-valid/README.md

 ## Contribute

+1. from branch `develop` create a feature branch with descriptive name
-1. Make changes
+2. make changes
-2. Check for consistent code style: `npm run lint`, or auto-apply: `npm run lint:fix`
+3. check for code style inconsistencies with `npm run lint`
-3. Ensure all tests pass: `npm run test`
+4. ensure all tests pass: `npm run test`
-4. Submit a Pull request with description
+5. submit a Pull request with description

 ## Contact author